savannahtech/kofi-ror/README.md

 - Assuming this api is authenticated, this can be possible most likely when client is automating thier requests.
   A solution is to rate limit the api.
 We can achieve that with this gem https://github.com/ejfinneran/ratelimit see implementation in ratelimiter and usage in application_controller

+## #4

+Acme's development team has reported working with the code base is difficult due to accumulated technical debt and bad coding practices.
+They've asked the community to help them refactor the code so it's clean, readable, maintainable, and well-tested.

+Answer:
+Encapsulate the hit service into a service object this provides a single point failure and simplifies testing